Max Weylandt.

 Find me

-Github Gitlab Twitter (mostly dormant) mweylandt@u.northwestern.edu CV (pdf)
+Github Gitlab Twitter (mostly dormant) mweylandt@u.northwestern.edu Resume (pdf)